Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

  - Predetermined point (xG, yG) on the curve that everyone uses to compute other points on the curve
  - Starting point/base point
+ - Forms a cyclical group with order *n* through point addition
  - Displayed in two ways:
     - Compressed form (only x-coordinate is stored)
         - xG = 79BE667E F9DCBBAC 55A06295 CE870B07 029BFCDB 2DCE28D9 59F2815B (Prefix 02)